 sudo certbot renew --dry-run

-Properly restarting servers after certificate renewal ensures your service remains secure and uninterrupted.
-Whether through automatic Certbot integrations or custom renewal hook scripts, a robust renewal and restart strategy is essential to keeping your services secure and online, but things can (and do) still go wrong!
-For more reliability, use a certificate monitoring service like CertNotifier to receive alerts when renewals fail and certificates approach expiration.
+Whether through built-in Certbot plugins or custom renewal hook scripts, a robust renewal and restart strategy is essential to keeping your services secure and online, but things can (and will) go wrong!
+Security experts recommend a certificate monitoring service like CertNotifier to receive timely alerts when renewals fail and certificates approach expiration.